codingMustache/codingMustache/README.md

 ## Joke of the Day

-I once lost a banana at court but then I appealed.
+When Dad drops a pea off of his plate ‘oh dear I’ve pee’d on the table!

 ## Daily Trivia

-What did the name of the Tor Anonymity Network orignially stand for?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. The Only Router
+ 1. Sinclair Research
- 2. The Orange Router
+ 2. Amstrad PLC
- 3. The Ominous Router
+ 3. Commodore Business Machines
- 4. The Onion Router
+ 4. Acorn Computers

 <details>
   <summary>Answer</summary>
-  The Onion Router
+  Acorn Computers
 </details>